pivotal/docs-tap/tap-gui/plugins/runtime-resource-visibility.hbs.md

 Where ID is the secret name from the first step.

-> **Caution:** If you enable metrics for a cluster but do not have a metrics server running on it,
+> **Caution** If you enable metrics for a cluster but do not have a metrics server running on it,
 > Tanzu Application Platform web interface users see an error notifying them that there is a
 > problem connecting to the back end.